Purpose of this article

 Key points to understand:

-- Bar charts at the top of the dashboard can be used to pinpoint assets with no valid assessments for GRESB scoring
+- Bar charts at the top of the dashboard help identify assets with no valid assessments for GRESB scoring

-- RA2 tables are automatically exported to the GRESB Asset spreadsheet
+- RA2 tables are automatically exported to the GRESB Asset Spreadsheet

 Important note on GRESB guidance